DidoMarchet/craft-commerce-headless-sdk/doc/CART.md

 #### Notes

+- If no cart is found in memory, a new cart will be automatically created.
 - **Important:** Before using `getCart`, you must first call `loadCart` to initialize the cart in the current session.
 Otherwise, `getCart` will return the last cart saved in the browser cookies.

 #### Example